-You can expect heavy traffic leaving Richmond, though for the remainder of the route in Virginia you will be on predominantly rural roads.
-These roads wander through tobacco and peanut fields over slightly rolling country.
+The route uses the Virginia Capital Trail from Richmond to Jamestown, where you'll cross the James River on a ferry.
+The remainder of the route in Virginia follows predominantly rural roads.
+These roads wander through tobacco and peanut fields over rolling countryside.
 The route becomes more level in North Carolina.
 The beach access roads north of Wilmington will be busier during tourist season and on weekends.
-The Outer Banks Alternate is 78 miles longer than the main route.
+The Outer Banks Alternate is 73.5 miles longer than the main route.
 Wind is an important riding factor on the exposed Outer Banks.
 The inland route is more sheltered, and should be used during stormy weather.
 Click on enlargement for detail.

 I biked WDC to Key West this summer and found these maps to be excellent.
 The routes selected were quiet and very safe.
 I deviated a bit from the AC route and followed the GreenWay because I wanted to visit Myrtle Beach and stay close to the Ocean -- those roads were generally more heavily trafficked.
 Plus, the AC maps had tons of key information about motels, bike shops etc.

 Gary Miller on 5/4/12

 I've purchased two adventure cycling maps and they are very thorough in their information.
 Not all routes are perfect in that they arent always off road.
 But this isnt any fault of the cartographers.
 To their benefit the makers do everything to chart the roads less traveled.
 When busy roads are the only choice to travel upon the maps make mention of this.
 I find these maps not only make route finding easy but they also furnish tons of info for rest stops, campsites, alternative routes that provide scenic views, food stores, inns and other info.
 The maps are well worth the money and are a cyclists dream.

 Good way to do a loop ride